 It is estimated that there are some 500 – 700 cases of PKS diagnosed worldwide.
-In Australia there are around 15-20 known cases.
+In Australia there are at least 20 known cases.
 Most of these cases have been diagnosed in the last 5 years with an increasing diagnosis rate.
 Being so rare, the condition is often undiagnosed during pregnancy.
 Sometimes it is identified through an anomaly picked up during ultrasound and further investigation is undertaken.
 More often PKS is identified at birth or soon after due to characteristic appearance or other complications.

 Diagnosis is made by obtaining cells from:

 - Skin Biopsy

 - Amniotic fluid cells